silverstripe/cwp/docs/en/01_Working_with_projects/01_Setting_up_your_project.md

 	git push -u origin master

-Your team should now be able to commence the development.
+Your team should now be able to commence development on the project.

 ## Accessing the site
 At this stage you should be able to run the website on the default theme included in this recipe locally by visiting it